Brookfield Relocation Services

 Question: What should I expect from my Realtor when I arrive?

 Answer: These trips are a priority.
 As your Realtors, we try to clear our schedules for the period in which you will be here.
 Our goal is to find you the right house within your timeline.
-We will be your guide and put you in contact with the right Home Inspectors, Lawyers, and Mortgage Brokers that are on the IRP approved list.
+We will be your guide and put you in contact with the right Home Inspectors, Lawyers, and Mortgage Brokers that are on the relocation company's approved list.
 We are happy to chauffeur you around too, although some people prefer to do their own driving as they like to figure out the “lay of the land” on their own.
 That’s cool too.
 Just let us know what you prefer and we will accommodate.
 We have done these relocations many times before, and know exactly what to do.

 Question: What else can you help me with?